 Reservation Manager Mr. Gedi Ori

 Sekonyer River, edge of Tanjung Puting National Park

 Rimba Lodge, Tanjung Puting National Park, Kalimantan, Indonesia

-There are five categories of rooms: diamond, emerald, amethyst, sapphire, and ruby.
+There are five categories of rooms: diamond (3), emerald (12), amethyst (6), sapphire (4), and ruby (10); diamond, emerald and amethyst rooms have air conditions and hot water.
+I booked a sapphire room (with ceiling fan) for $65 nett/night inclusive of breakfast, tax and service charge.
 I really do not understand air conditioning in that type of environment—you have to go outside eventually!
-I booked a sapphire room (with ceiling fan) for $65 nett/night inclusive of breakfast, tax and service charge.
+Regular water is lukewarm temperature and quite refreshing with the heat and humidity.
 Dinner is available à la carte in the dining room.
 Rimba Ecolodge accepts cash payment in Indonesia rupiah (IDR) or U.S. dollars.

 I highly recommend staying here for a night before your tour starts and having the klotok pick you up at Rimba Ecolodge.

 Yayorin Homestay Ecolodge